chingu-voyages/voyage-project-tier2-dinosaurs/README.md

 ## Acknowledgements

 We acknowledge the [National History Museum](https://www.nhm.ac.uk) for providing access to the dataset containing valuable information about dinosaurs.
-We extend our appreciation to [Kaggle](https://www.kaggle.com) for hosting and curating the dataset used in this project.
-Kaggle's platform provided a wealth of resources and tools that facilitated the exploration and analysis of the dinosaur data, enriching our development process.
 Additionally, we thank [NewsAPI](https://www.newsapi.org) for delivering the latest news on dinosaur discoveries, contributing to our ongoing exploration of this fascinating field.

 ## About Chingu